Report: Donald Trump could throw Opening Day first pitch at Nationals Park

 The Nats could be Trump’s only option among Mid-Atlantic MLB teams after John Angelos, son of Baltimore Orioles owner Peter Angelos said on a Baltimore-based podcast he’d rather not see the Commander in Chief atop the mound at Camden Yards:

-“Ultimately that decision is with the ownership group as to what major politicians and political figures and societal figures they want to invite,” Angelos said, per TheWashington Post.
+“Ultimately that decision is with the ownership group as to what major politicians and political figures and societal figures they want to invite,” Angelos said.
 "I know that the administration has taken a lot of criticism for its controversial positions.

 "I think more so perhaps for statements made both during the campaign and since the administration came in concerning things that are considered to be problematic from a race, ethnicity, religious, gender, disability.
 People in those communities have been spoken about very negatively by a candidate and now president.”